alexismp/top-half-window-resizer/README.md

     -   A file selection dialog will open.
     -   Navigate to and select the folder where you saved the extension files (e.g., `chrome-resizer-extension`).
 Do **not** select an individual file; select the entire folder.

-5.  **Installation Complete**: The "Top Half Window Resizer" extension will now appear in your list of installed extensions.
+5.  **Installation Complete**: The "VideoCallSight" extension will now appear in your list of installed extensions.

 6.  **Pin for Easy Access**: Click the puzzle piece icon (Extensions) in your Chrome toolbar.
-Find the "Top Half Window Resizer" in the list and click the pin icon next to it.
+Find the "VideoCallSight" in the list and click the pin icon next to it.
 This will add the extension's icon to your toolbar for quick one-click access.

 Now you can click the icon anytime to open the popup and resize your current window!